RHIT-CSSE/csse220/Docs/installing_eclipse.md

 # Install Java

-The thing you want to install is the "Java 8 SE Development Kit"

-<a href="https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html#license-lightbox">Download it here</a>
+The thing you want to install is the *Java SE 16 - JDK Download* <a href="https://www.oracle.com/java/technologies/javase-downloads.html">Download it here</a>

-Click the radio button that says "Accept License Agreement".
-Then select the "Windows x64 version".
+1. Click on *JDK Download*
+2. Scroll until you see the different OS's listed
+3. Select the download for your machine (e.g., *Windows x64 Installer*)

-Then run the downloaded file and install it in the default location.
+Then run the downloaded file and install it in the default location

 # Install Eclipse